 A linking verb connects the subject with a word that gives information about the subject, such as a condition or relationship.
-They do not show any action; but, they link the subject with the rest of the sentence.
+They do not show any action; they simply link the subject with the rest of the sentence.
 For example, in the sentence "They are a problem," the word "are" is the linking verb that connects "they" and "problem" to show the relationship between the two words.

 The most common linking verbs are forms of the verb to be: am, is, are, was, were, being, been.

 Here are some examples of linking verbs used in sentences with the linking verbs in bold:

 - The eggs smell rotten.

 - He went red after tripping on the rug.

 - Your plans for the wedding sound nice.